Peace Plan agreed ~

 Shlomo Asban, the captain of the Israeli yacht said "I have never seen anothing like it, in forty years at sea.
 We heard one guy calling to be saved and eventually brought twelve of them into our boat.
 The mother told me she had held her baby's body all night."
 The Jews, all from Ashod, said the refugees were surprised by their compassion.
 "We simply gave them water and let them use our cellphones to call their families." said Captain Asban.

-The leaders of the EU countries are meeting in Brussels today.
-Their talks will include how best to reduce the refugee problem, and ralations with Turkey.
-Most of th 600,000 migrants into Europe so far in 20156 have come via Turkey.
-There are now almost 2 million refugees in Turkey, most fleeing the Syrian crisis.
+The leaders of the EU countries met in Brussels and discussed how best to reduce the refugee problem, and relations with Turkey.
+Most of the 1.2million migrants into Europe came via Turkey.
+There are now over 3 million refugees in Turkey, fleeing the Syrian crisis.

 China - Syria talks

 The Syrian Presidential Political and Media Advisor Bouthaina Shaaban met the Chinese Vice Minister of Foreign Affairs Zhang Ming and discussed with him the latest developments regarding the crisis in Syria and the counter-terrorism efforts it is exerting.
-Shaaban stressed the need for cooperation to prevent the spread of terrorism, thanking the Chinese government for its balanced positions and its support for peoples’ rights and international legitimacy.
+Mr Shaaban stressed the need for cooperation to prevent the spread of terrorism, thanking the Chinese government for its balanced positions and its support for peoples’ rights.

 World Leaders discuss Syria at UNGA

-The Government of Iraq has announced that its military is working with Russia, Iran and Syria in the fight against ISIL.
-The pact has been announced just hours before major UN conference in New York on the Syrian conflict, which will be attended by 170 nations, including the US, the UK and Russia.
-President Putin is expected to demand that President Assad be involved in the solution to the Syrian crisis.
+The Government of Iraq announced that its military is working with Russia, Iran and Syria in the fight against ISIL.
+The pact was announced just hours before major UN conference in New York on the Syrian conflict, attended by 170 nations, including the US, the UK and Russia.
+President Putin demanded that President Assad be involved in the solution to the Syrian crisis.

-The Russian news agency (Interfax) announced that the new Baghdad Coordination Centre will be led on a rotating basis by officers of the four countries, starting with Iraq.
+The Russian news agency (Interfax) announced that the new Baghdad Coordination Centre will be led on a rotating basis by officers of the four countries.